wuyi0614/XCarbon/README.md

-# XCarbon - X-Carbon Pricing Decision-making System (X-CarPDS)
+# XCarbon - X-Carbon Decision Support System (X-CDSS)

+## Introduction

-The X-Carbon pricing decision-making system aims to help build a carbon pricing system composed by:
+The X-Carbon decision support system aims to build a carbon market decision support system for carbon price prediction, which is composed by:

 - Deep learning price tracker
+- Agent-based carbon market modelling
-- Reinforcement learning based carbon pricing decision-making system
+- Reinforcement learning supported decision-making system
+- Version = 0.8

-## Agent-based modeling (v0.7)
+## Agent-based modeling
-The RL decision-making system has a few components:

-- BaseModule: an underlying agent-based model with economics basis
+The Decision Support System is built on an agent-based model with:

-- RLModule: a reinforcement learning module as optimizer for interaction data from the underlying module
-- OptModule: an optimization module with heaps of machine learning tools that learns from the historical outputs
+- Components: the elements for firms and the market, including Production, Energy, Abatement, CarbonTrade, Policy, Finance
+- Firm: the customized firm types (e.g. Regulated Firm) for the market
+- Market: the customized market object for the carbon market, including an OrderBook object
 - Scheduler: a scheduler that controls economic underlying models, making outputs, optimization, and retraining
-- Interface: a user-friendly interface for simplified interactions between the system and users
+- WebApp: a user-friendly interface for necessary interactions between the system and users (supported by streamlit)
+- RLModule (forthcoming): a reinforcement learning module as optimizer for interaction data from the underlying module

 ## Underlying modules